 - Short-term (or current) assets, which will be sold, converted to cash, or liquidated within one year.
-For example, Accounts Receivable and inventory are short-term assets.
+For example, accounts receivable and inventory are short-term assets.
 Most short-term assets amortize, or spread their value out over their useful life.

 - Long-term (or fixed) assets, which are not intended to be turned into cash or be consumed within one year.
-Long-term assets could be computers, office furniture, building improvements, vehicles, etc. Most long-term assets lose value, or depreciate, over their useful life.
+Long-term assets could be computers, office furniture, building improvements, vehicles, etc. Most long-term assets slowly lose value, or depreciate, over their useful life.

 Setting the useful life of a short-term asset